measurement-kit/measurement-kit/README.md

 The most striking differences are the following.
 First, the function that starts a measurement task now fails explicitly (e.g., if the settings are not valid JSON).
 Second, the new code takes in input and emits in output serialized JSONs rather than `NSDictionary *`.
-Also, the same caveats described in the Android section apply: you need to add three extra keys into the JSON and some unfrequently used settings may not work anymore.
-If that happens, the logs should help you understand the issue.
-If a not implemented setting is causing you issues, let us know.
+The definition of settings has only slighly changed from MK, as described above.

 We currently do not provide drop-in replacements for other functionality implemented by measurement-kit/mkall-ios, e.g., accessing the GeoIP